 Commute Options are intended to reduce traffic congestion and air pollution by eliminating single occupancy vehicle (SOV) trips and/or decreasing the length of those SOV trips.
 Transportation Demand Management (TDM) encompasses a set of strategies to increase the use of commute options.
-The Atlanta Regional Commission's (ARC) Transportation Access and Mobility Division, under the Georgia Commute Options program, serves as the focal point for providing TDM to the Atlanta region.
+The Atlanta Regional Commission's (ARC) Mobility Services Division, under the Georgia Commute Options program, serves as the focal point for providing TDM to the Atlanta region.

 Individual commute options include: